 So, you’re back from abroad.
 Now what?

 All students handle their return from abroad or away in a different manner.
 For some, it’s a pre-professional stepping stone.
 For others, it’s a reflective and personal experience.
 For many, it’s both.
-The LEEP Center is here to help you articulate these experiences for both your personal and professional growth.
+We are here to help you articulate these experiences for both your personal and professional growth.
 Come talk to us and read below for what you can expect.

 After your program ends, your transcript may not arrive right away.
 You may receive emails stating your financial aid won’t be applied until your grades are posted.
 Don’t worry.
 Grades don’t get submitted from abroad as quickly as they do when you’re at Clark.